abcarroll/fiche/README.md

 ## Requirements
 To use fiche you have to have netcat installed.
 You probably already have it - try typing `nc` or `netcat` into your terminal!

+__Note:__ For compilation with zlib compression you will need to install the zlibc library.

 -------------------------------------------------------------------------------

 # Server-side usage